Medically reviewed by Drugs.com. Last updated on Jul 6, 2020.

 Use: Labeled Indications

-Obstructive diseases of the GI tract; severe ulcerative colitis; reflux esophagitis; unstable cardiovascular status in acute hemorrhage; obstructive uropathy; glaucoma; myasthenia gravis; breast-feeding; infants <6 months of age
+Obstructive diseases of the GI tract; severe ulcerative colitis; reflux esophagitis; unstable cardiovascular status in acute hemorrhage; obstructive uropathy; glaucoma; myasthenia gravis; breastfeeding women; infants <6 months of age

 Capsule, tablet: Store at room temperature, preferably below 30°C (86°F).
 Protect tablet from direct sunlight.